-Brazil's culture minister appears to quote Nazi leader Joseph Goebbels in a video
+Brazil's culture secretary fired after appearing to quote Nazi leader Joseph Goebbels in a video

 Many Brazilians were quick to spot that the statement resembled a quote featured in Peter Longerich's biography of Goebbels, which reads: "The German art of the coming decades will be heroic, will be steelily romantic, will be unsentimentally objective, will be nationalistic with grand pathos, it will be both committed and unifying -- or it will be nothing."

-Alvim was quick to respond, calling reports he had quoted Goebbels a "fallacy" of the left.
+Alvim responded swiftly, calling reports he had quoted Goebbels a "fallacy" of the left.

 He said he would never quote Goebbels, but acknowledged there was "a coincidence with a sentence from a speech from Goebbels" in the video.